dvln/out/README.md

    to receive logging data at the right output thresholds and such.

 # Current status
-This is a very early release 0.2 level release.
-It will be fluctuating but should stabilize around Aug 2015.
-It is recommended you vendor it as the API's are not yet stable.
-Definitely feel free to open issues under github as needed (github.com/dvln/out).
-Thanks for trying it "out"... yeah, couldn't resist.  ;)
+This is now stabilizing.
+Currently 'out' is at a "v0.8.0" level (semantic versioning v2).
+Not fully stable until v1.0.0 so keep that in mind and fork it if you're using it (or vendor it).
+Expect v1.0.0 around early 2016 after I get some more use and input.
+Feel free to fork, send pull requests or file issues.

-I've tried to use mutexes and atomic operations to protect the data so it can be used concurrently but take that with a grain of salt as it's not heavily tested in this area yet (passes race testing though).
+Note: I've tried to use mutexes and atomic operations to protect the data so it can be used concurrently but take that with a grain of salt as it's not heavily tested in this area yet (yes, it passes race testing).

-I wrote this for use in [dvln](http://github.com/dvln).
-Yeah, doesn't really exist yet but we shall see if I can change that.
+I wrote this for use in [dvln](http://github.com/dvln/dvln).
+Yeah, doesn't really exist yet but we shall see if I can change that (but one can see this package in use in that and packages it depends upon).
 It's targeted towards nested multi-pkg multi-scm development line and workspace management (not necessarily for Go workspaces but could be used for that as well)... what could go wrong? ;)

+Thanks again to the Go authors and various others like spf13, Dropbox and countless others authors with open code that I have gleaned ideas and code from to generate this package.